By Marie Farley, Team Manager

 Should I practice Instant Challenges that are designated for a level different from the one my team competes in?

 Yes.
 I use the level indicators as another way to judge how well my kids are doing in IC.
-I expect my elementary level kids to be able to solve elementary Challenges at the bare minimum.
-My goal is to have the kids solve middle level Challenges by the Regional Tournament and secondary level Challenges by the Affiliate Tournament.
+I expect my elementary-level kids to be able to solve elementary Challenges at the bare minimum.
+My goal is to have the kids solve middle-level Challenges by the Regional Tournament and secondary-level Challenges by the Affiliate Tournament.
 They don’t always reach these goals, but knowing where they are level-wise (and where they are level-wise at a given point in the year compared to previous years) gives me another tool to evaluate my team’s IC practice needs.
 Additionally, when you combine a given Challenge’s level with its subtype, you can see how far along your team is in an IC area.
-Knowing that the kids are consistently solving non-verbal Challenges at a secondary level, tower Challenges at a middle level, and transporter Challenges at an elementary level will give you more information as to which types of Challenges you need to select for practices.
+Knowing that the kids are consistently solving non-verbal Challenges at a secondary level, tower Challenges at a middle level, and transporter Challenges at an elementary level will give you more information on which types of Challenges you need to select for practices.

 How often should my team practice Instant Challenge?